tomhrr/cosh/doc/all.md

 the prompt.)

-Ctrl-R can be used to search through history, which is written to the `.cosh_history` file in the home directory.
+Ctrl-R can be used to search through history, which is written to the `.cosh_history` file in the user's home directory.
 Double-tabbing shows autocomplete options: red strings are built-in functions, blue strings are user-defined functions, and black strings are filenames.
 Ctrl-D can be used to exit the shell.

 To compile a library: